 Examples: GNOME, KDE, Xfce and others

-These are eventually the programs that make the computer and operating system useful to a large audience.
+These are programs for end users that make the computer and operating system useful to a large audience.

 Examples: Text Editor, Music Player, Video Player and others

 Finally, a Distribution